rwbl/domoticz-homeautomation-workbook/scripts/README.md

-## Domoticz Homeautomation Workbook Scripts
+## Domoticz Homeautomation Workbook - Source

+Information related to the files in the folder **src**.

 ### Explore Scripting
 The files _explore_automation_events_name.md_ contain various test or initially used scripts, whilst exploring dzVents Lua, Lua, Python and Blockly.